|Topic: Food & Rest Period – Remain on premises||Issued by: Director, Compliance and Regulatory Review|

 |Statute: Regulation 91-191||Date Issued: December 11, 1998|

 8 An employer shall allow an employee at least one-half hour for food and rest after each five consecutive hours of work.

 While the employer is obliged to provide the break, the wording of the section permits an employee to waive the break, if they prefer.
-There are situations where, if an unpaid break extends the employee’s shift by half an hour, the employee may prefer to work through the lunch break and get off half an hour earlier.
+There are situations where, if an unpaid break extends the employee’s shift by half an hour, the employee may prefer to work through the break and get off half an hour earlier.